Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 configuration validation if used in the wrong context.

 While Icinga 2 still supports the complete command line in command objects, it's also possible to encapsulate all arguments into double quotes and passing them as array to the `command_line` attribute i.e. for better readability.

-It's also possible to define default (argument) macros for the command itself which can be overridden by a service (argument) macro.
+It's also possible to define default macros for the command itself which can be overridden by a service macro.

 ## Groups

-### Group Membership

-Assigning members to hostgroups, servicegroups, usergroups is done only at the host/service/user object using the 'groups' attribute.
-The old method defining that directly as group attribute is not supported.
-Better use templates inheriting the 'groups' attribute to all your objects.

-### Hostgroup with Services

-Hostgroups are used for grouping only, and cannot be used for object tricks like in Icinga 1.x.
+In Icinga 2 hosts, services and users are added to groups using the `groups` attribute in the object.
+The old way of listing all group members in the group's `members` attribute is not supported.

+The preferred way of assigning objects to groups is by using a template:

+    template Host "dev-host" {
+      groups += [ "dev-hosts" ],

+      services["http"] = {
+        check_command = [ "http-ip" ]
+      }
+    }

+    object Host "web-dev" inherits "dev-host" { }

+Host groups in Icinga 2 cannot be used to associate services with all members of that group.
+The example above shows how to use templates to accomplish the same effect.

 ## Notifications